Shed Cost Calculator

 Location Multipliers

-The four location tiers in the calculator are based on the geographic labor cost differentials published in RSMeans Building Construction Cost Data for residential construction projects.
-Rural Midwest (0.85×) reflects markets like rural Ohio and Indiana.
-Average US (1.0×) is the national average.
-High cost (1.25×) covers major metros like Denver, Seattle, and Atlanta.
-Very high cost (1.5×) covers the NYC metro, San Francisco Bay Area, and Boston — markets where construction labor routinely runs 40–55% above national average.
+The four location tiers are based on geographic labor cost differentials from RSMeans Building Construction Cost Data for residential construction.
+Rural Midwest (0.85×), national average (1.0×), major metros (1.25×), and NYC/SF Bay Area/Boston (1.5×) — markets where construction labor routinely runs 40–55% above national average.

 What the Calculator Assumes